Weyerhaeuser Company research snapshot

 Munger risk inversion

-The thesis fails if housing remains unaffordable, lumber and OSB stay oversupplied, wildfire or climate events impair timberlands, environmental constraints rise, debt costs absorb cash flow, or investors stop paying a premium for land optionality during a weak earnings cycle.
+The thesis fails if housing remains unaffordable, lumber and OSB stay oversupplied, wildfire or climate events impair timberlands, environmental constraints rise, debt costs absorb cash flow, one-time Q2 gains do not repeat, or investors stop paying a premium for land optionality during a weak earnings cycle.

 Management